IlievskiV/PyDataRecBoleTutorial/README.md

 # PyData Geneva: RecBole Tutorial
-Repositorgit remote add origin git@github.com:IlievskiV/PyDataRecBoleTutorial.gity containing a simple tutorial on how to use RecBole to build a recommendation system.
+Repository containing a simple tutorial on how to use RecBole to build a recommendation system.

 This tutorial is part of the [PyData Geneva Session](https://www.meetup.com/pydata-geneve/events/292560839/)